 4. Take a guided tour of the exhibitions

-The informal weekly tours on Wednesdays, Thursdays and Fridays offer an informative guide to the artwork in the exhibitions.
+The informal weekly tours on Wednesdays, Saturdays and Sundays offer an informative guide to the artwork in the exhibitions.

 Places to visit after you’ve explored the IMMA exhibitions

 IMMA is a stone’s throw from many of the most popular places to visit in Dublin, from art galleries to historical sites.

 Below, you’ll find places to visit in Dublin a short distance from IMMA Dublin, like Kilmainham Gaol and the Guinness Storehouse.